jc-prg/birdhouse-cam/README.md

 * **Listening audio stream** from microphone
   * under construction, currently browser only (no iPhone)
 * **Detecting birds** (objects) via PyTorch
-  * bird detection model in an early stage trained with a few European singing birds
+  * Bird detection model in an early stage trained with a few European singing birds
-  * view with all detected birds and objects -> jump to other views filtered by bird
+  * View with all detected birds and objects -> jump to other views filtered by bird
-  * filter by detected birds in archive and favorite view as well as for admins in complete view of current day
+  * Filter by detected birds in archive and favorite view as well as for admins in complete view of current day
-  * batch detection for archive images (single day and multiple days)
+  * Batch detection for archive images - single day and multiple days incl. individual detection threshold (admin)
-  * _live detection is experimental and slow on RPi 4 (admin view)_
+  * _Live detection is experimental and slow on RPi 4 (admin view)_
-  * _no label editing via app yet_
+  * _No label editing via app yet_
 * **Admin functionality** via app
   * Deny recording and admin functionality for specific IP addresses (e.g. router or proxy, to deny for access from the internet) or use password to login as administrator
-  * edit server settings (partly, other settings define in file .env)
+  * Edit server settings (partly, other settings define in file .env)
-  * edit device settings, reconnect devices (devices must be added via config file)
+  * Edit device settings, reconnect devices (devices must be added via config file)
-  * edit camera and image settings (contrast, saturation, hue, brightness ...)
+  * Edit camera and image settings (contrast, saturation, hue, brightness ...)
-  * see amount of currently active streams
+  * See amount of currently active streams
-  * download archived data (hires, config-files, object detection as YOLOv5)
+  * Download archived data (hires, config-files, object detection as YOLOv5)

 ## Birdhouse